 A high ceiling will allow you to select narrower beams of high-intensity light.
 The light source considered should also allow you to cover every corner of the attic.
 Recessed ceiling lists help improve how the ceiling looks with no obstructions.

 Lighting options should always match the decor of the attic.
 Steampunk-themed lamps have a retro-futuristic feel; a copper or gold metal appears, likely matching Victorian-style colors and wallpaper in an older attic design and shape.
 If this is your children’s playroom, and if they are a fan of the Toronto Maple Leaf’s hockey team, the last thing you’d do is add a Montreal Canadiens-themed lighting fixture.
 That would be war. 😀

 This is the most overlooked option.
 People have become so accustomed to buying products from online stores but don’t realize the type of lighting imported is usually from manufacturers abroad.
 Sure, you can always hire an electrician to get the installation done right.
 How about considering a local, small business in your area.

-If you run into a problems, you will have a better chance of getting the proper support in person or by telephone versus through an online support contact form.
+If you run into a problem, you will have a better chance of getting the proper support in person or by telephone versus an online support contact form.